dfinity/portal/docs/samples/deploying-your-first-bitcoin-dapp.md

 You can track the status of this transaction using a block explorer.
 Once the transaction has at least one confirmation, you should be able to see it reflected in your current balance.

+## 6. Conclusion

+In this tutorial, you were able to:

+* deploy a canister smart contract on the ICP blockchain that received and sent native Bitcoin
+* Used a cycles faucet to deploy the canister to ICP blockchain on mainnet for free
+* Connected the canister to the Bitcoin testnet
+* Sent the canister some testnet BTC
+* Checked the testnet BTC balance of the canister
+* Used the canister to send testnet BTC to another BTC address